 Grayton Beach is ranked among the most beautiful beaches in the nation.
-Activities found here include swimming in the Gulf and relaxing on the beach.
-Additionally, visitors can enjoy paddling the Western Lake or hiking, biking or walking the 4 miles of trails.
+Activities found here include swimming in the gulf and relaxing on the beach.
+Additionally, visitors to the park enjoy paddling the Western Lake or walking the nature trail.
 Hiking and biking opportunities can be found on four miles of trails.
 Choose from modern cabins or a campground for an overnight visit to the park.

-Park Location: 357 Main Park Road
+357 Main Park Rd.
 Santa Rosa Beach, FL 32459

-NUKTHWEST REGION 9